How To Stop Sweaty Hands:

-If you’ve struggled with sweaty hands, you’ve likely experienced the following…
+If you’ve struggled with sweaty hands and can’t wait to find how to stop it, you’ve likely experienced the following…

 - Embarrassing, sweaty handshakes that sabotage first impressions.